RoboJackets/software-training-old/projects/week_7/Instructions.md

 ## 1 Background

 In this project we will be writing an implementation of Linear Quadratic Regulator.
-Really we will be doing something that looks more like an Model Predictive Control application of Linear Quadratic Regulator.
+Really we will be doing something that looks more like a Model Predictive Control application of the Linear Quadratic Regulator.
 All this means is that have to linearize our nonlinear system around of previous trajectory and we recompute the trajectory every time we get a new state.
 You will only be programming some of that linearization and the action client we will be putting into a ROS framework called Nav2.